Dr. Denelle Wallace, Dean

 Study of a basic knowledge necessary for meeting the state's approved professional preparation and responsibilities in the area of health.

-HED 170H Personal and Community Health (3 Credits)
+HED 170H Honors Personal & Community Health (3 Credits)

 Study of a basic knowledge necessary for meeting the state's approved professional preparation and responsibilities in the area of health.

-HED 254 School and Community Health Education Programs (3 Credits)
+HED 254 School/Community Health Ed Programs (3 Credits)

-This course will investigate the history, theories, principles and practices underlying the organization and administration of school and community health education programs.
-It considers the role of the health educator in the relationship between the sch
+Investigates the history, theories, principles and practices underlying the organization and administration of school and community health education programs.
+Considers the role of the health educator in the relationship between the school health program and the whole school program.
+The principles, goals, and structure of community agencies providing health education programs will also be explored.

-PED 100 Fundametals of Fitness for Life (1 Credits)
+PED 100 Fundamentals of Fitness for Life (1 Credits)

 PED 101 Modified Physical Education (1 Credits)

-Individualized programs of instruction for students with special needs with regard to physiacl activity .
+Individualized programs of instruction for students with special needs with regard to physical activity.
 Medical excuse required.

 PED 107 Aerobics (1 Credits)

 Aerobics is an experiential course designed to give students an introductory experience and orientation to basic cardiovascular development using aerobic workout and step training as physical fitness tools.
-Of particular interest will be the student's ind
+Of particular interest will be the student's individual journey in a quest for healthier living.

 PED 109 Water Aerobics (2 Credits)

 Development of elements of physical fitness, including muscle tone, strength, flexibility, and cardiovascular endurance through participation in full rhythmic and aerobic exercises done in water.
-Emphasis on the role of nutrition, weight control, stress m
+Emphasis on the role of nutrition, weight control, stress management, and consumerism as basic components of a health fitness lifestyle.
+No swimming skills required.

 PED 133 Beginning Swimming (1 Credits)